bbrdthierry/custom-gym-env-for-graph-theory-conjectures/README.md

 Inspired by the demo code associated with "Constructions in combinatorics via neural networks" by A Z Wagner paper: https://arxiv.org/abs/2104.14516

-Link to the repository's paper, by A Z Wagner: https://github.com/zawagner22/cross-entropy-for-combinatorics
+Repository's paper, by A Z Wagner: https://github.com/zawagner22/cross-entropy-for-combinatorics

 ### Software requirements